2026

 • George Metropoulos McCauley, a Greek/American potter, has had 30 solo shows and has been included in 400 exhibitions.
 He has taught and conducted workshops internationally.
 The recipient of 4 National Endowment for the Arts grants and the prestigious Roy Acuff Chair of Excellence for the Arts at Austin Peay State University in Clarkesville, TN, his pottery and sculpture are included in international collections in 12 countries.
 McCauley continues to have a busy workshop and exhibition schedule and still finds time to produce his own local television show,” George’s House of Interesting Things” on HCTV , and “GHOC Wednesday Night Videos on the internet.
 He has 2 films to his credit, “Archie C. Bray, Life at the Brickyard” 2008 and “Ron Meyers and the Usual Suspects” 2013.
 Additionally McCauley has been working with the low income and disabled community for 50 years.
 He maintains a studio at his home in Helena, Montana where he makes colorful earthenware pots, high temperature wood firing, earthenware wood firing and narrative sculpture.
 Along the way he has worked as a chef in a Greek restaurant, Formula 4 Race Car mechanic and driver, full time cowboy/horse trainer, concrete inspector, aluminum siding salesman, western catalog model, lifeguard and carpenter.

-Muriel Condon,
+Muriel Condon

 Sunshine’s